score-partners/score.partners/process/2-research.md

 * __Start solution definition__: Agrees to start co-developing a particular software solution to the common problem, based on guidelines from Ghent (D3.1), input from public service providers and citizens (D3.4), and a business case (D3.6).

 Working groups have their own topic on the [SCORE Community](https://score.community/c/working-groups) in the Working Groups category.
 In that category there is also a pinned post with the details and committed members of each working group.
 Anyone is free to join a Working Group.

+A challenge working group might split up in to multiple solution working groups, since there might be multiple possible solutions for a challenge.

 ## IoT Registry solution example story: